Imitation Learning

 Ending the recording

 To save the episodes and upload to huggingface, click the button to bring up the Lerobot Session dialog.
-Click Finalize.
+Click End Session.
 The session will process any remaining data and upload to huggingface.

 There is a dataset viewer where you can review the recorded episodes.